kl1nton/1_Applied_Basic_Science/3_Pathology.md

 Which one of the following tumours is associated with Paget’s disease of bone?

-	A. Ewing’s sarcoma
+	A. Ewing’s sarcoma - F
-	B. Giant cell tumour
+	B. Giant cell tumour - F
 	C. Osteosarcoma
 	D. Metastatic duct carcinoma of the breast
 	E. Multiple enchondromas

-#### Answer: C. Osteosarcoma
+#### Answer: C. Osteosarcoma - TRUE
 - Paget's disease of bone may lead to **osteosarcoma**
 - It should not be confused with _Paget's disease of the breast_, which is closely associated with an underlying **duct carcinoma**

 ### Q3.9
 A 58-year-old man was anticoagulated with warfarin following an embolic stroke.
 Which one of the following statements regarding arterial emboli is **false**?

 	A. Arterial emboli rarely embolise to the lower extremities
 	B. Emboli from infective endocarditis can cause septic infarcts